Flywire Corporation Investor News: If You Have Suffered Losses in Flywire Corporation (NASDAQ: FLYW) You Are Encouraged to Contact The Rosen Law Firm About Your Rights

-WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Flywire Corporation (NASDAQ: FLYW) resulting from allegations that Flywire may have issued materially misleading business information to the investing public.
+WHY: New York, N.Y., March 28, 2025.
+Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Flywire Corporation (NASDAQ: FLYW) resulting from allegations that Flywire may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Flywire securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.